| The

 process; the class goes through the handheld's features.
 We show them how to

 tap and hold plus everything else that they need to know.
+"For every technology-challenged person we meet at a sales location,

 we also find a power user--someone who is five steps ahead of us and who has